21 Feb 5 website design pointers for ecommerce success in 2022

 A great example of an e-commerce CMS is that of Woo Commerce for WordPress websites.
 Woo Commerce offers you all the most in demand e-commerce features such as product categorisation, stock management, fast page creation, product price & promotion setup, shipping & tax options and ready-made checkout process.

-In fact, Woo Commerce is used by nearly a third of all e-commerce websites in the world.
+According to BuiltWith’s study (accurate as of 30th June 2022), Woo Commerce is used by nearly 28% of all e-commerce websites in the world.
 While 9 in 10 WordPress e-commerce websites are powered by Woo Commerce.

 Upselling & Cross Selling

 If you are used to sales lingo, then the terms or techniques known as upselling and cross selling should be no strangers to you.
 In essence, it involves either getting a prospective consumer to upgrade their chosen products to premium versions or to purchase other complimentary products along with it.

 This increases the value of a checkout basket by each individual consumer and thus boosts your sales without needing to acquire additional consumers.
 Similar to traditional sales, the cost of upselling or cross selling is much lower than the cost of acquiring new customers.
 As such, these techniques hold plenty of promise for e-commerce stores.

 In actual practice, e-commerce website designers often achieve these techniques by combining the following approaches:

 - Displaying best sellers, complimentary products or products that have been bought previously by similar consumers.